-Kindergarten through Fifth grade teachers will teach the Florida Standards in English Language Arts and Math and in all other subjects, Next Generation Sunshine State Standards.
+Kindergarten through Fifth grade teachers will teach the B.E.S.T.
+Standards in English Language Arts and Math, and the Next Generation Sunshine State Standards in all other subjects.

 Instruction will include age-appropriate study of the history and content of the Declaration of Independence, including national sovereignty, natural law, self-evident truth, equality of all persons, limited government, popular sovereignty, and inalienable rights of life, liberty, and property and how they form the philosophical foundation of our government.